Creates or edits a population re-assignment table

 Genlight objects assign specimens to populations based on information in the ind.metadata file provided when the genlight object is first generated.
 Often one wishes to subset the data by deleting populations or to amalgamate populations.
 This can be done with a pop.recode table with two columns.
 The first column is the population assignment in the genlight object, the second column provides the new assignment.

-This script will input an existing reassignment table for editting and optionally save it as a new table, or if the name of an input table is not supplied, will generate a table using the population assignments in the parent genlight object.
+This script will input an existing reassignment table for editing and optionally save it as a new table, or if the name of an input table is not supplied, will generate a table using the population assignments in the parent genlight object.

 The script, having deleted populations, optionally identifies resultant monomorphic loci or loci with all values missing and deletes them (using gl.filter.monomorphs.r).
 The script also optionally recalculates statistics made redundant by the deletion of individuals from the dataset.